DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 <img src="desktop/result.png">

-As you can see, there are two tasks that we have added at the step 4 connected by a link.
-Now you can add more tasks and modify them and all the changes will be saved in the datatabase.
+As you can see, there are two tasks connected by a link.
+We have added them at the [step 4](desktop/howtostart_ruby.md#step4creatingmodels).
+Now you can add more tasks and modify them and all the changes will be saved in the database.